influxdata/docs-v2/content/influxdb/cloud-iox/get-started/query.md

 [Query data in InfluxDB](/influxdb/cloud-iox/query-data/). -->

 {{% note %}}
-The examples in this section of the tutorial query the data from written in the [Get started writing data](/influxdb/cloud-iox/get-started/write/#write-line-protocol-to-influxdb) section.
+The examples in this section of the tutorial query the [**get-started** bucket](/influxdb/cloud-iox/get-started/setup/) for data written in the
+[Get started writing data](/influxdb/cloud-iox/get-started/write/#write-line-protocol-to-influxdb) section.
 {{% /note %}}